Hyperthyroidism (Overactive Thyroid)

 Is hyperthyroidism during pregnancy a problem?

-If hyperthyroidism isn’t treated, it can cause some serious health problems, including
+Untreated, hyperthyroidism can cause serious health problems, including

 - an irregular heartbeat that can lead to blood clots, stroke, heart failure, and other heart-related problems

 - thinning bones, osteoporosis, and muscle problems

 - menstrual cycle and fertility issues